Unknownkratos/TheMilkyWay/README.md

 # TheMilkyWay
-a website talking about universe and our system solair
+a website talking about universe and our solar system.